Kingflow-23/Sentiment-Analysis-project/README.md

     ```

 4. **Generate Test Data (if necessary):**
     - The project includes scripts to automatically generate test datasets in dataset/test_datasets.
-To generate test data, run the following command:
+To generate test data, Uncomment last line in the file and run the following command:

     ```bash
     python dataset/test_datasets/generate_test_data.py